Cjayy77/job-searching-app-website/README.md

-this was supposed to be a team project, bit my partner was money minded.
-I did almost all the work.
-The project was abandoned.
+This was supposed to be a team project, but my partner was money minded.
+I did all the work, but the project was abandoned.